Advertising campaign: Touch points

 When considering touch points in an advertising campaign a brand looks for Multisensory touch points.
 These touch points help the brand to develop a point of contact between themselves and the consumer.
 Modern day advancements in various forms of technology have made it easier for consumers to engage with brands in numerous ways.
 The most successful touch points are those that create value in the consumer and brands relationship.
 Common examples of touch points include social media links, QR codes, person handing out flyers about a particular brand, billboards, web sites and various other methods that connect the brand and consumer.
+The most effective touch points, as found in Effie Award- winning campaigns, are: interactive (91%), followed by TV (63%), print (52%) and consumer involvement (51%).

 Multi sensory touch points are subconscious yet helps use to recognise brands through characteristic identified through human sensors.
 These characteristics could be shape, colour, textures, sounds, smell or tastes associated with a given brand.
 It is important for an advertising campaign to consider sensory cues into their campaign as market places continue to become increasingly competitive and crowded.
 Anyone of the given sensory characteristics may remind a person of the brand they best associate with.
 A prime example of this is Red Bull who use the colour, shapes and size of their cans to best relate their product to success and winning.
 A taller can looks like the 1st place podium when placed next to competitors, the design looks like the finish flag in racing representing winning.
 The opportunity for an advertising campaign to succeed is significantly increased with the use of multi sensory touch points used as a point of difference between brands.